 Additionally, I have also created a 52-week catechism, compiling focused questions and answers from historic catechisms like the Westminster Shorter Catechism, the Heidelberg Catechism, Benjamin Keach’s catechism, and Charles Spurgeon’s catechism.
 Narrowing this tool to 52 questions and answers allows an individual or families to memorize one per week, and then review again in subsequent years, allowing these doctrinal statements to form and shape belief.

-In this guide, I have provided notes, summaries, and questions for personal reflection or group discussion.
+In the devotional guide, I have provided notes, summaries, and questions for personal reflection or group discussion.
 The notes are designed to answer some of the more challenging issues of the texts, give historical context, or provide classic, conservative interpretation and application.

 Finally, each week of reading also has a passage of Scripture to memorize and a hymn to sing, both of which usually correspond to the primary themes of the Bible readings, the catechism, or both.